majroy/CM_CMM/README.md

 # CM_CMM - CMM methodology for contour method measurements
 This collection of scripts/functions permits one to automate Coordinate Measurement Machine (CMM) programming for 'hen-peck' style measurements via MATLAB.

 Simple outlines and those which contain self-restraint features are included.
 Documentation is included herein, as well as demonstration outlines.
-Input is a series of `.txt` files comprising the outline/restraint features, and the output is a `*.agw` file which has DMIS-like syntax.
-The output files can be directly interpreted by Mitutoyo CMMs with the ASCII MCOSMOS interpreter installed.
+Input is a series of `.txt` files comprising the outline/restraint features, and the output is either:
+* An `*.agw` file which has *pure* DMIS syntax.
+These output files can be directly interpreted by Mitutoyo CMMs with the ASCII MCOSMOS interpreter installed.
+Other packages that might be able to read this include Camio (LK-DMIS), Open DMIS, Virtual DMIS, etc. This is a complete program that contains file locations for results, file writing intervals and intermediate points.
+* A `*.csv` file that can be imported into *non*-DMIS packages such as (confusingly) PC-DMIS, MCOSMOS, Calypso etc. Note that a complete programme will need to be created such as probe selection, intermediate points and so on.

+Specifying output is accomplished via setting a variable true or false in MeasMesh.m

 # Quick start
 To get started, read the documentation and experiment with the main scripts, `OutlineGen.m` and `MeasMesh.m`.
 These have been pre-populated with demonstration outlines included in the repository.